FreedomBen/breakout71/Readme.md

 - on mobile, relative movement of the touch would be amplified and added to the puck
 - option : don't pause on mobile when lifting finger

-# Unlockable infinite mode
+# Premium: infinite mode

 Allow players to loop the game, adding one hasard per loop, making it harder and harder to exploit each strategy.
 The high score are separated from the main mode.
 The scores are added for unlock.
 You no longer get upgrades after the first 7 levels.
 The score you make in each level is instead multiplied by the number of "upgrades" and "choices" you would have had.

+The score is your "fuel", and lets you pick the next level from a list.
+Each level has a cost, preview, and one or two downgrades.
+Each downgrade acts as a score multiplier.
+Your goal is no longer to score higher, but to go farther

 Possible challenges :
     - Add negative coins that make the coin magnet less usage